doverunner/gcp-live-steam-sample/README.md

 ## How to launch the project and test
 1. Clone or download this sample repository.
 2. Open the root /PallyConGoogleLiveStreamSample.sln and select the active project to launch in Visual Studio.
-3. Make sure you have your Google Cloud project, bucket information and PallyCon KMS related information.
+3. Make sure you have your Google Cloud project, bucket information and DoveRunner KMS related information.
 4. Set the values of the variables at the top of the main method.
 5. Run the project.
 6. Copy the  `<RTMP input endpoint uri>` that is printed to the console.